Investments and climate protection: How financial investments affect your carbon footprint

 Nevertheless, with more and more people concerned about the detrimental effect of the carbon footprint and numerous regulations being introduced by the authorities, investors start rejecting energy-dependent industries and turn to sustainable financing of players that focus on eco-friendly technologies.
 Furthermore, carbon intensity even becomes a clear sign for investors indicating what sectors to focus on and what to ignore.

 Of course, the effects of climate change come with a considerable time lag, which makes it difficult to form clear expectations.
-However, since numerous investors have already applied an environmentally-friendly approach to their investment portfolios and adhered to ethical investing, hopefully, it will become possible to mitigate the negative effect of carbon footprint and prevent a climate crisis.
+However, since numerous investors have already applied an environmentally-friendly approach to their investment portfolios and adhered to ethical and sustainable investing, hopefully, it will become possible to mitigate the negative effect of carbon footprint and prevent a climate crisis.

 The content in the blogs is solely for general information and to help potential clients get an idea of how we work.
 They are not recommendations that should lead to the purchase or sale of assets and are not investment advice.
 Marmot.Finance cannot judge whether and how the statements made fit your investment objectives and risk profile.
 If you make investment decisions based on this blog entry, you do so entirely at your own risk and responsibility.
 Marmot.Finance cannot be held responsible for any losses you may incur as a result of information contained in this blog entry.The products mentioned are not recommendations, but are intended to show how Marmot.Finance works and selects such products.
 Marmot.Finance is also completely independent and does not earn money in any form from product providers.